 I had listened to Jimmy Buffett, James Taylor and the usual South Carolina fare that all my friends listened to, but I also listened to a lot of those old 45s of my mother’s.
 Chuck Berry and Jerry Lee Lewis were two artists whose hits I listened to a lot.
 All sorts of obscure hits from those decades were in that stack, and a lot of them were fun for a kid to listen to, like “Splish Splash,” etc…but I got a good feeling for the dawn of rock and roll and pre-rock.
 The Beatles totally saved humanity from some seriously terrible music.
 Paul Anka?
+Tiny Tim?
 Seriously?

 I’ve also heard so many of their shows so many times now, I find I can pick out more and more unique information just by listening to them, like a sommelier can tell you about a bottle of wine by taking a sip. and this new sound system I have is revealing some amazing details I’ve never heard, like heaving breaths and picks hitting the strings and new percussion and subtle runs and phrases I’d never picked up on.
 In some cases entire instruments that you couldn’t hear in the background.
 It’s like hearing a lot of these shows for the first time again, which is pretty great.
 Especially with the frequent releases of all their best shows professionally remastered, like Cornell 5/8/77 etc… in really good audio quality.